AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_pages/home.md

 We are a team of students involved in AI drone racing (see AlphaPilot 2020 https://www.herox.com/alphapilot/forum).
 This is our project website.

-TODO on the Website: https://trello.com/b/y4FRskZr/apfrance-website
+TODO is on the Website: https://trello.com/b/y4FRskZr/apfrance-website

 [Please fund us!](https://thomascarstens.github.io/contact/){: .btn .btn--success}